honmetha/complete-mongodb-tutorial/README.md

 MongoDB is an open source NoSQL database management program.
 Instead of tables columns and rows, it uses collections and documents.

+MongoDB stores data inside of collections.
+Inside of a collection, there are documents which stores as BSON (Binary JSON).
+BSON is very similar to JSON and when fetching documents will ultimately return JSON objects.

 <img src="./images/mongodb-1.png" alt="MongoDB Collection">
 <img src="./images/mongodb-2.png" alt="MongoDB Documents">